juicedata/juicefs/docs/en/benchmark/mdtest.md

 ## Testing Environment

-In the following test results, all mdtest tests based on the c5.large EC2 instance (2 CPU, 4G RAM), Ubuntu 18.04 LTS (Kernel 5.4.0) system, JuiceFS use Redis (version 4.0.9) running on a c5.large EC2 instance in the same available zone to store metadata.
+All the following tests are performed using `mdtest` on a c5.large EC2 instances (2 CPU, 4G RAM) with Ubuntu 18.04 LTS (Kernel 5.4.0) operating system.
+The Redis (version 4.0.9) which JuiceFS uses runs on a c5.large EC2 instance in the same available zone to store metadata.

 JuiceFS mount command: